isc-projects/stork/doc/user/install.rst

 Securing Connections Between ``stork-agent`` and the Kea daemons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kea Control Agent (CA) and other Kea daemons (since 3.0.0 version) may be
+The Kea Control Agent (CA) and other Kea daemons (since Kea 3.0.0) may be
 configured to accept connections only over TLS.
 This requires specifying
 ``trust-anchor``, ``cert-file``, and ``key-file`` values in the configuration file.
 For details, see the